Bioethics: Professional practice

 Bioethics as a subject of expert exercise (although now not a formal profession) developed at the beginning in North America in the Nineteen Eighties and Nineteen Nineties, in the areas of clinical / medical ethics and research ethics.
 Slowly internationalizing as a field, since the 2000s professional bioethics has expanded to include other specialties, such as organizational ethics in health systems, public health ethics, and more recently Ethics of artificial intelligence.
 Professional ethicists may be called consultants, ethicists, coordinators, or even analysts; and they may work in healthcare organizations, government agencies, and in both the public and private sectors.
 They may also be full-time employees, unbiased consultants, or have cross-appointments with educational institutions, such as lookup centres or universities.

 Models of bioethics

+American ethicists Tom Beauchamp and James Childress developed Principles of Biomedical Ethics, a set of four principles that include autonomy, nonmaleficence (avoiding harm), beneficence (doing good), and justice.
+Today, the four principles are used by bioethicists to assess ethical considerations such as childhood vaccinations and patient autonomy.
+One facet of the principles that Beauchamp and Childress defend is the idea that a set of universal morals can be created and applied to a given situation.
+Critics of this philosophy argue that it is not possible to assign universal morality to social values.